 Theater manager monitors audience members to ensure no videotaping of on-screen presentations 4.a.2.c takes place.
 Para FACILIITIES Met/Unmet Movies are stored in a cool, dry, climate-controlled location with a low relative humidity of 50% to 60%, and an average static air temperature not to exceed 75 degrees Fahrenheit unless otherwise 3.b.1 recommended by the manufacturer.
 All movie storage areas are secured under high security lock and key to prevent unauthorized 3.b.2 entrance.
 Facility and maintenance practices comply with base safety, environmental regulations established 6 by base engineering and environmental offices.
 Para EQUIPMENT Met/Unmet 2.a.2 Category A movies are not shown in private quarters.
 Core equipment for theater includes a projector and screen.
 Core equipment for Category A 3.d.1 movies includes a player, projector, and TV/screen.
-3.d.2.a-b Life such asheddlar fan thatan and Catagam America an fallonid haad an Eisense 7.1 and 7.2 Life cycle schedules for theater and Category A movies are followed based on Figures 7-1 and 7-2.
-Movies are not exchanged or removed from movie sites or loaned to other locations without prior 4.a.2.d Movies are not exchanged or removed from movie sites or loaned to other locations without prior 4.a.2.d Movies are not exchanged or removed from movie sites or loaned to other locations without prior consent from NMPS.
-4.a.2.d Movies are not exchanged or removed from movie sites or loaned to other locations without prior consent from NMPS.
+3.d.2.a-b Life cycle schedules for theater and Category A movies are followed based on Figures 7-1 and 7-2.
+Movies are not exchanged or removed from movie sites or loaned to other locations without prior 4.a.2.d consent from NMPS.
 Movies are not altered in any way including overdubbing, re-recording, or editing.
+4.a.2.e Movies are not altered in any way including overdubbing, re-recording, or editing.
+4.a.2.e Entertainment motion pictures are leased rather than purchased and returned to the appropriate 4.a.2.e